Establish an online presence for your wedding where guests can RSVP, find your registry, review the day's schedule, and learn about your love story.

 Create an RSVP form

-Streamline the RSVP process with a customizable Form Block.
-By connecting your RSVP form to storage options—an email address, Google Sheet, or MailChimp list—you can keep your guest list organized and stay in touch about any adjustments to the big day's schedule.
+Streamline the RSVP process with a customizable form block.
+By connecting your RSVP form to storage options—an email address, Google Drive, or Mailchimp—you can keep your guest list organized and stay in touch about any adjustments to the big day's schedule.

 Show your photos

-Depending on your template, you can use engagement photos and snapshots of cherished memories as banner or background images.
+You can use engagement photos and snapshots of cherished memories as banner or background images.
 This puts the happy couple front and center, making a strong visual impression.
 To learn more, visit Adding banner images.

-You can create a beautiful site without hiring a professional photographer using Squarespace's integration with Getty Images.
-For just $10 an image, license gorgeous stock photos to fill your banners and capture the right mood for your wedding day.
+You can create a beautiful site without hiring a professional photographer using Squarespace's stock image integrations.
+Choose a free or premium image to fill your banners or gallery sections and capture the right mood for your wedding day.

 Display event details

-A wedding site serves as an accessible reminder for locations, schedules, and other essential details.
-A Map Block helps guests locate your venue, while Text Blocks with formatted headings make it easy to spot crucial information, even when glancing at a mobile display.
-Finally, the Menu Block displays menus and lists ingredients, helping accommodate guests with food preferences, allergies, or dietary restrictions.
+A wedding site serves as an accessible reminder for locations, schedules, and other essential details for guests.
+A map block helps guests locate your venue, while text blocks with formatted headings make it easy to spot crucial information in a schedule, even when glancing at a mobile display.
+Finally, the menu block displays menus and lists ingredients, helping accommodate guests with food preferences, allergies, or dietary restrictions.

-Use the Zola Block to display a selection of items from your Zola wedding registry in a design that blends in with the page.
+Use the Zola block to display items from your Zola wedding registry in a design that blends in with the page.
 This is a great way for visitors to browse your wish list without leaving your wedding site.

 Cash registries and gifts

-If you have a cash registry or honeyfund, you can receive contributions through your site with the Donation Block.
+If you have a cash registry or honeyfund, you can receive contributions through your site with donation blocks.

 After the event

 You can keep your wedding site after the wedding is over to serve a new purpose.
-Share memories from the day with photo galleries, add a video of the ceremony, and leave registries up to assist tardy gift givers.
+Share memories from the day with gallery sections, add a video of the ceremony, and leave registries up to assist tardy gift givers.

 If you're taking a honeymoon, you can document your trip with a blog.
 Before and after the wedding, your site will connect to you to guests who couldn't make it, store photos in a single location, and keep better than a piece of cake in the freezer.